-Storm surge develops as the high winds and low pressure inside a hurricane's eye suck up a dome of ocean water and strong winds push that dome ashore.
+Storm surge develops as the high winds and low pressure inside a hurricane's eye sucks up a dome of ocean water and strong winds push that dome ashore.
 Storm surge is affected by the depth of near-shore waters, topography, hurricane size, speed, and angle to the coast.
-It can reach well over 20 feet and can span hundreds of miles of coastline.6 Storm surge flooding has accounted for nearly half of the deaths associated with landfalling hurricanes over the past 50 years.7 The higher the surge the further inland flooding can occur.
+It can reach anywhere well over 20 feet and can span hundreds of miles of coastline.
+Storm surge flooding has accounted for nearly half of the deaths associated with landfalling hurricanes over the past 50 years.
+The higher the surge the further inland flooding can occur.

-Storm tide is the combination of storm surge and a normal tide8 (i.e., a 15-foot storm surge combined with a 2-foot normal high tide creates a 17-foot storm tide).
-Wave action on top of the storm tide increases its height and destructive power.
+Storm tide is the combination of storm surge and a normal tide (i.e., a 15-foot storm surge combined with a 2-foot normal high tide creates a 17-foot storm tide).
+Wave action on top of the storm tide increases the destructive power and height to the storm surge elevation.